Jul 25 · 5 minutes read

 2. The user selects the “Add Page Shortcut” option and the shortcut will land on his home screen.

-3. User goes to the home screen and opens the site.
+3. The user goes to the home screen and opens the site.

 Due to service workers, PWAs load instantly, even if there is just little data.
 Even more, the app stays up to date all the times with the help of precaching.